-Stressing and worrying about the situation may keep you from saving your company.
+Too much stress and worry about the situation may keep you from saving your company.
+You should first take advantage of the various loans that the SBA is offering, such as the Payment Protection Program (PPP), Economic Injury Disaster Loan Emergency Advance (EIDL) and others.
 It’s important to know that bankruptcy isn’t always the right answer and that you almost always have a way out if you act quickly and decisively.

-So what steps can you take in order to avoid bankruptcy and fix your company?
+So what steps can you take to avoid bankruptcy and fix your company?

 Evaluation, Damage Control and Action Plan